tanvividyala/cuisine-classifier/README.md

 # cuisine-classifier
-Tanvi Vidyala and Nithya Nair
+By Tanvi Vidyala and Nithya Nair